Turning Vision into Reality:

 Leanmap helps leaders make their vision a reality by providing assistance for strategic planning, workshop moderation, and roadmap design.
 The SDF workshop is a 10-day effort, including preparation and one follow-up call.
 Additional coaching support is available during the deployment period to ensure that objectives are not only defined but also actually achieved.

-The X-Matrix Simplifies Strategy Deployment
+The X-Matrix is Key Tool for Strategy Deployment

 X-Matrix Development in 6 Steps